universal-ctags/ctags/docs/man/ctags.1.rst

 	Just prints the language parsers for specified source files, and then exits.

 ``--pseudo-tags=[+|-]ptag``, ``--pseudo-tags=*``
-	Enable/disable emitting pseudo tag named ptag.
+	Enable/disable emitting pseudo-tag named ptag.
-	If \* is given, enable emitting all pseudo tags.
+	If \* is given, enable emitting all pseudo-tags.

 ``--put-field-prefix``
 	Put "UCTAGS" as prefix for the name of fields newly introduced in